Sinytra/MultiLoader-Template/README.md

 When using this template the majority of your mod is developed in the Common project.
 The Common project is compiled against the vanilla game and is used to hold code that is shared between the different loader-specific versions of your mod.
+The Common project has access to the Fabric API and Fabric Loader classes, but does not have a loader set up.
+The Forge project has access to the ported versions of FAPI and fabric loader, which are fully api-compatible with upstream.
+However, their implementations differ, therefore you should avoid using any kind of internal code.
-The Common project has no knowledge or access to ModLoader specific code, apis, or concepts.
-Code that requires something from a specific loader must be done through the project that is specific to that loader, such as the Forge or Fabric project.
+Code that requires something from a specific loader (such as entrypoints) must be done through the project that is specific to that loader, such as the Forge or Fabric project.

 Loader specific projects such as the Forge and Fabric project are used to load the Common project into the game.
 These projects also define code that is specific to that loader.
 Loader specific projects can access all of the code in the